Butterworth RF Filter Basics

-The Butterworth filter is a form of RF filter using lumped elements that is widely used in many radio frequency filter applications.
+The Butterworth filter topology is widely used in many RF and general filter applications.

-The key feature of the Butterworth filter when compared to other forms of filter is that it has a nominally flat response within its pass-band and an adequate roll-off.
+One of the key features of the Butterworth filter is that it has what is termed a maximally flat response within its pass-band.

-The Butterworth filter gains its name from the first person to develop the theory for the filter.
-Stephen Butterworth of the Admiralty Research Laboratory in the UK published his paper in October 1930, entitled: "On the Theory of Filter Amplifiers" in which he developed the basic equations for a maximally flat filter for use within RF valve amplifiers.
+In one development Stephen Butterworth of the Admiralty Research Laboratory in the undertook the development of a filter that produced a flat response within the pass-band.
+Butterworth published a paper on his work in the UK in October 1930.
+The paper was entitled: "On the Theory of Filter Amplifiers" and in it he developed the basic equations for a maximally flat filter for use within RF valve amplifiers.

 The article was published in a magazine entitled Experimental Wireless and Wireless Engineer.
 This title was published in the UK by Iliffe and Sons in the 1920s and early 1930s, later changing its title to:" Wireless Engineer and Experimental Wireless."

-At the time, filter designs exhibited large levels of in-band ripple and this was a problem when people needed flatter responses.
-Butterworth was accordingly the first person to be able to achieve a nearly flat in-band response.
+At the time, much of this technology was relatively new, and in addition to this, it would be many years before computer technology was available to analyse circuits.
+As a result, filter designs tended to exhibit large levels of in-band ripple and this was a problem when people needed flatter responses.
+Butterworth was the first person to be able to achieve a nearly flat in-band response.

 In his paper, Butterworth produced equations for two- and four-pole filters.
 However to minimise the actual loss of the filter, he showed how further sections could interspersed with thermionic valve, vacuum tube amplifiers.